hero media

 6. Headland

-Headland Airbnb Daylesford
+the Headland cottage exterior, Daylesford

 Tucked away in a serene garden, Headland is a storybook country cottage primed for a romantic getaway.
-With French provincial-inspired interiors – featuring classic white linens, plush scatter cushions and a wrought-iron bed frame – this snug retreat exudes elegance and comfort.
+With French provincial-inspired interiors – featuring classic white linens, plush scatter cushions, and a wrought-iron bed frame – this snug retreat exudes elegance and comfort.
 The inviting porch adds to the allure, just the right spot for enjoying tranquil mornings or peaceful evenings in the fresh air.

 Address: Confirmed upon booking